Take a quick break from your search and do a little thought experiment with us…

-Valerian root is yet another medicinal herb that’s been studied for its sedative-like effects in humans.
-But there have been a few studies that show valerian to be quite effective in reducing stress in other species as well.
+Valerian root is another medicinal herb that’s been studied for its sedative-like effects in humans.
+That said, there have been a few studies that show valerian to be quite effective in reducing stress in other species as well.

 As of now, more studies are needed regarding valerian and canines, but it’s intriguing to see the promising research thus far.

 Ah, passion flower: the plant genus with over 500 known species and amazing calming properties.